aaguueeroo/aaguueeroo/README.md

 - 👋 Hi, I’m @parkoriann
-- 📱 I'm a mobile app developer with knowledge in Flutter, Java and Swift
+- 📱 I'm a mobile app developer with knowledge in Flutter, Java, but also learning Swift
 - 🤓 I also did some projects in C and C++
 - 👾 I'm currently playing a bit with Unity and C#
 - 🌱 And always glad to keep learning